rajeevram/hunt-the-wumpus/README.md

 ## Structure and Design

 The main design pattern used in this project is the Observer.
 The Composite design pattern is used for the graphical view.
 There are four packages (Model, View, Controller, Tests) and six classes total excluding the test class.

-Watch the video for a more detailed project walkthrough (to-do upload video)
+Watch the following video for a more detailed  project walkthrough (to-do upload video)

 ## Code Coverage (JUnit)